mgd1984/vaxmap/README.md

 # VaxMap - Ontario Vaccine Clinic Map

-@VaxHuntersCan and volunteers have put together the VaxFinder API (https://vax-availability-api.azurewebsites.net/swagger) which is an excellent source of vaccine information for Ontario residents.
+@VaxHuntersCan and volunteers have put together the VaxFinder API (https://vax-availability-api.azurewebsites.net/swagger) which is an excellent source of information for app developers and end-users.

-This repo contains code to connect to the VaxFinder API and to build an interactive map using R, Leaflet & Shiny.
+This repo contains a couple files:
+- getData.R that connects to the VaxFinder API using `httr` and `jsonlite`
+- app.R builds an interactive `Shiny` app using `Leaflet` and a few other libraries
+- ClinicAddresses.rds for retrieiving data frame of previously geocoded clinic addresses from getData.R

 Areas for Improvement:
-- Make the map more useful by incorporating more VaxFinderAPI endpoints as search parameters
+- Incorporating more VaxFinderAPI endpoints as map search parameters
-- Fix anomalies (incorrectly geocoded coordinates, etc.)
+- Fix data anomalies (incorrectly geocoded coordinates, etc.)
+- UI improvements
+- ...